 We provide general counselling services for adults who live or work in Greater Manchester for a range of issues, including depression, anxiety, trauma, relationship problems, stress, bereavement and loss.
 We also provide a specialist service for those who have experienced mental health difficulties resulting from domestic violence.

 We are able to provide contract in person employee counselling services for local businesses wishing to supplement their existing wellbeing provision.

 Counselling is mostly provided by students who are in training to become professional counsellors and psychotherapists, with professionally qualified counsellors conducting assessments and some specialist counselling sessions.

-We ask that clients fill in the self-referral form as the first step in accessing counselling.
+We ask that clients read the client information sheet and fill in the self-referral form as the first steps in accessing counselling.
 The form will ask a number of questions which will help us to do an initial assessment as to whether or not our counselling services will be appropriate for you.
 If our service seems suitable, then you will be invited to an assessment session, conducted with an experienced and qualified counsellor.